Image Credit: CE Ziff Building via Wikimedia Common

 |IELTS||6.0 with no less than 5.5 for each component|

 87 with no less than 20 in listening, 20 in reading, 22 in speaking and 21 in writing

-When you arrive in Leeds, an international welcome team runs a free ‘meet and greet’ service, meeting you at the airport, train or bus station to give you all the information you need to settle in during your first few days.
+When you arrive in Leeds, an international welcome team runs a free ‘meet and greet’ service, meeting you at the Leeds Bradford Airport and the Leeds Train Station, and gives you all the information you need to settle in during your first few days.
 There is also an International Welcome Week, which is a free programme of information sessions and social events.
 Throughout your time at Leeds the International Student Office will provide you with information, advice and guidance on a wide range of issues, from coping with culture to UK study methods, or extending your visa.
 The Language Centre offers English language support for International Students.